 Codename: Superfan is an American IPA, unfiltered and brewed with flaked wheat for a creamier body and several well known ‘juicy’ hops.
 Not at all offensively bitter, but respectably so with IBU 80.
 Robust aromas from the Pacific Northwest hops used to flavor it, including pineapple.
 It is a delicious creation which played its part in the pineapple IPA popsicles beautifully.
 In case you haven’t heard us say this before – we are so proud of our Colorado breweries and literally count our blessing day in, day out for living here.

-Next year we will make you an IPA pineapple sorbet – test tried this summer and decided that a touch of sour will improve it.
+will make you already made you an IPA pineapple sorbet – test tried this summer and decided that a touch of sour will improve it.
 Summer is just too short!!!!
 Especially for all the ideas roaming in our heads.
 There is craft beer, then there is food, then there are the Perrines…

 Also, Chris just learned a curious technique you can use to figure out if your sorbet needs more sugar before you start churning.
 It is sooo cool.
 We will definitely make a video for that one.
 Will be so worth it.